 Faith for Catholic Teachers

-Foundations in Faith: Foundations in Faith is the Diocesan programme for study leading to an award of the Catholic Certificate in Religious Studies (CCRS).
+Foundations in Faith: This is the Diocesan programme for study leading to an award of the Catholic Certificate in Religious Studies (CCRS).
 CCRS is a qualification awarded by the Board of Religious Studies on behalf of the Catholic Bishops’ Conference of England and Wales.
-Over a two-year course, 8 modules are studied which give participants both a firm grounding in Catholic theology and also an introduction to the practical application of Catholic doctrine in educational and wider settings.
-Core modules include study of the Old Testament, the New Testament, Christ, the Church, Sacrament and Morality.
-A choice of further specialist modules varies, but may include topics such as Catholic Social Teaching, Lay Chaplaincy in Schools, Liturgy, Catholic Schools and R.E., Family Life Ministry and Youth Ministry.
-Progress on each module is assessed by means of a short academic essay.
-CCRS is a qualification valued by Catholic schools across the country, and offers an opportunity for personal spiritual growth alongside intellectual development.
-In Leeds, CCRS courses run both at Hinsley Hall, and at Leeds Trinity University.
+Over a two-year course, eight modules are studied which give participants both a firm grounding in Catholic theology and also an introduction to the practical application of Catholic teaching in educational and wider settings.
+Core modules include: the Old and New Testaments; Jesus Christ, our teacher and Saviour; the Catholic Church as God’s Community of Faith; the Sacraments; and Catholic moral teaching.
+Further modules are selected by students and may include Catholic social teaching; Lay Chaplaincy in Schools; Liturgy, Catholic Schools and Religious Education; Family Life Ministry; and Youth Ministry.
+Assessment is by short written essay.
+CCRS is a qualification valued by Catholic schools across the country, and offers an opportunity for personal spiritual growth alongside professional development.
+For more information, please contact firstname.lastname@example.org

 For further information about either of these programmes, or to register interest in attending a course, please contact email@example.com